Cup of Excellence: Format

+Coffee is scored and priced on the market based on two quality attributes that are measured, material and symbolic attributes.
+These can be defined as aromas, flavors, certification, market size, high altitude plot, and country of origin.

 History

 The competitions began in 1999.
-As of 2020, competitions are held in Brazil, Colombia, Peru, El Salvador, Costa Rica, Nicaragua, Guatemala, Honduras, Mexico, Burundi, Ethiopia, and Rwanda.
+As of 2020, competitions are held in Bolivia, Brazil, Ecuador, Colombia, Peru, El Salvador, Costa Rica, Nicaragua, Guatemala, Honduras, Mexico, Burundi, Ethiopia, Indonesia, and Rwanda.
 In the course of the competition each coffee is tested at least five times.
-Only those coffees that get high scores continuously move forward in the competition.
+Only those coffees with high scores continuously move forward in the competition.
 The final winners are awarded the Cup of Excellence and sold via an internet auction to the highest bidder.
+The purpose of the auctions are for farmers to receive increased premiums for their exemplary coffees and to set transparency in pricing.
+The market for coffee has increased over 330% from 2003 to 2011.